rnosov/react-reveal/README.md

 ## Introduction

+[React Reveal](https://www.npmjs.com/package/react-reveal) is an attention management framework for your React app.
+The traditional way of calling attention to a certain element has been in-your-face method of placing it in a popup or putting it in a sticky navigation element like sticky headers, footers or sidebars.
+As the number of these elements proliferate, the app is at danger of starting to resemble a cockpit control panel of a jumbo jet.
+There should be a better way of managing a user attention and `react-reveal`  can do just that.

+Instead of trying to squeeze everything that requires attention into one screen, you can draw user attention to important bits as they scroll past. `react-reveal` provides a dead simple way to add cool reveal-on-scroll animations to your React app.
+In addition, it has a first class support for collapsing elements thereby abolishing the need for the universally hated popups.

+The other problem many single page applications are facing is actually their speed.
+As you add and remove elements from the page transitions are often rough and jerky. `react-reveal` rich suite of effects could really smoothen these transitions to make for a modern and polished user experience.

+`react-reveal` supports server side rendering, is compatible with [react transition group]((https://www.react-reveal.com/docs/transition-group/) and has a tiny footprint.

-[React Reveal](https://www.react-reveal.com) is a dead simple way to add some cool reveal on scroll animations to your React app.
-Don't forget to star the [Github repository](https://github.com/rnosov/react-reveal) if you liked this package!
+Last but not least, do star the [Github repository](https://github.com/rnosov/react-reveal) if you liked this package!

 ## Examples